ralt/dh-quicklisp-buildapp/README.md

 It will fetch the latest quicklisp and then use `buildapp` to generate the binary that will be put in the .deb file.

+### buildapp

+If a `buildapp` or `package.buildapp` file exists, it will be parsed in the following way:

+- Each line defines a binary
+- Each line is 3 items separated by space: the binary name, the system's name, and the entrypoint name.

+This lets you put multiple binaries in the same package.

+All the .asd must be in the root folder.

 ## Roadmap

 Eventually, `dh-quicklisp-buildapp` will support customizations such as: